DiLiubarets/diliubarets.github.io/content/posts/Excel/Capacity.md

     destCell.PasteSpecial Paste:=xlPasteValues
     destCell.PasteSpecial Paste:=xlPasteFormats

-    ' Determine where data starts (below the headers) dataStartRow = headerRows + 1

     ' Loop through the Grand Total column to find rows where the value is >21 For Each cell In pt.DataBodyRange.Columns(lastCol).Cells
+        ' Ensure the row is NOT a "Grand Total" row
         If IsNumeric(cell.Value) And cell.Value > 21 Then
-            ' Get the actual row range within the entire Pivot Table (including row fields) Set rowRange = Intersect(cell.EntireRow, pt.TableRange1)
+            ' Check if the row contains "Grand Total" in the first column (adjust if needed) If LCase(cell.EntireRow.Cells(1, 1).Value) <> "grand total" Then ' Get the actual row range within the entire Pivot Table (including row fields) Set rowRange = Intersect(cell.EntireRow, pt.TableRange1)

-            ' If first row to copy, set copyRange
-            If copyRange Is Nothing Then
+                ' If first row to copy, set copyRange If copyRange Is Nothing Then
                     Set copyRange = rowRange
                 Else
                     ' Extend the range to include this row Set copyRange = Union(copyRange, rowRange)
+                End If
             End If
         End If
     Next cell